Offering store credit

 To handle our request, you’ll need to have a hosted service set up that uses upstreamId

-to look up that line of credit in your system and then checks whether its available amount is sufficient to cover the amount
+to look up that line of credit in your system and then check whether its available amount is sufficient to cover the amount

 being requested.